-How do prescription nonsteroidal anti-inflammatory drugs work?
+How do prescription NSAIDs work?

 By reducing the level of prostaglandins in your body, NSAIDs help relieve pain from conditions like arthritis.
-They also help reduce inflammation (swelling), lower fevers and prevent blood from clotting.
+They also help reduce inflammation (swelling), lower fevers, and prevent blood from clotting.

 There are 2 classes of prescription NSAIDs: traditional and COX-2 inhibitors.

-Traditional NSAIDs include the following:
+Traditional NSAIDs include:

-- Mefenamic Acid
+- mefenamic Acid

-COX-2 inhibitors include celecoxib.
+COX-2 inhibitors include:

 If you need to take a prescription NSAID, your doctor will help you find one that is right for you.